 Mr. Webber was named, along with his former employer CP Ships Limited and other officers of that company, as a defendant in a securities class action case before the United States District Court for the Middle District of Florida (the "Court").
 The consolidated amended class action complaint alleged violations of Section 10(b) and Rule 10b-5 of the Exchange Act against all defendants and Section 20(a) of the Exchange Act against the individual defendants.
 The parties have reached an agreement to settle this class action proceeding in its entirety.
 Under the terms of the settlement, Mr. Webber denies all wrongdoing, is not making any payment, and will be fully released from any liability in this matter.
 The settlement was given final approval by the Court on October 21, 2008.
 One objector appealed the Court's final approval of the settlement to the 11th Circuit Court of Appeals.
 On August 13, 2009, the 11th Circuit dismissed the objector's appeal.
 All time for further appeal has expired and a joint motion was filed on November 30, 2009 to dismiss a separate appeal from the district court's dismissal of the complaint that had been stayed pending final approval of the settlement.
+The 11th Circuit granted the parties' joint motion to dismiss the appeal with prejudice on December 16, 2009.
 Mr. Webber was also named, along with CP Ships Limited and several of its officers and directors, as a defendant in three purported securities class actions in Canada (the "Canadian Actions").
 The Canadian Actions allege similar claims to those raised in the United States securities class action.
 The parties have reached an agreement to settle the Canadian Actions in their entirety.
-Under the terms of the settlement, Mr. Webber denies all wrongdoing, is not making any payment, and will be fully released from any liability in this matter.
-The settlement of the Canadian Actions is subject to final approval by the Quebec Superior Court and the Ontario Superior Court of Justice.
+Under the terms of the settlement, Mr. Webber denies all wrongdoing, is not making any payment, and is fully released from any liability in this matter.
+The settlement of the Canadian Actions received final approval by the Quebec Superior Court on January 18, 2010 and by the Ontario Superior Court of Justice on February 3, 2010.